humanmade/altis-cloud/docs/dashboard/search-replace.md

 # Search and Replace on Sync

 During a database sync, Altis can automatically perform string replacements on imported data.
-Mappings are applied in-transit before data is stored in the destination database.
+Mappings are applied in transit before data is stored in the destination database.
 This allows environment-specific values, such as domain names, to be updated for the target environment as part of the sync process.

 Mappings are fetched from `composer.json` at the currently deployed SHA.